 - Use only fresh and organic vegetables

 - Try to choose cabbages that are have densely packed leaves.
-The lighter varieties of the vegtable tend to turn into mush and won’t ferment well.
+The lighter varieties of the vegetable tend to turn into mush and won’t ferment well.

 - Throw in some seaweed to increase the mineral, vitamin, and fiber content of your kimchi

-- Try using a starter culture (check out this guide) to prompt the fermentation process and to help make sure that your ferment gets packed with essential probiotics.
+- Try using a starter culture to prompt the fermentation process and to help make sure that your ferment gets packed with essential probiotics.